grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/register-an-extension.md

 import ExtensionPoints from '@shared/extension-points.md';

-An _extension_ is a plugin-defined link or a React component that is rendered in either in the core Grafana UI or in another app plugin.
+An _extension_ is a plugin-defined link or a React component that is rendered in either the core Grafana UI or in another app plugin.

 Read more about extensions under [key concepts](../../key-concepts/ui-extensions.md).